Your Account:

 Planning and Entrance Meeting

-The auditor gathers background information about the audit topic, determines the audit objectives and methodology, and develops an audit program.
-The audit program indicates what procedures the auditor must follow in identifying the area/activity to examine, questions to ask, and documents to review.
+During planning, the auditor gathers background information about the audit topic, determines the audit objectives and methodology, and develops an audit program.
+This program outlines the procedures for identifying areas to examine, questions to ask, and documents to review.

 Post-Fieldwork and Exit Meeting

-After fieldwork, the auditor writes a draft audit report, noting observations identified and corresponding recommendations.
-This draft report is forwarded to the auditee for discussion during the exit meeting.
+After fieldwork, the auditor drafts a report with observations and corresponding recommendations, then shares it with the auditee for discussion at the exit meeting.

-During the exit meeting, the auditee has the opportunity to propose changes, and any agreed-upon changes are incorporated into the draft report.
-The auditor also requests that the auditee provide written responses to the recommendations.
+During the exit meeting, the auditee can propose changes, which are then incorporated into the draft report.
+The auditor also requests written responses to the recommendations.

-The auditor issues the final audit report to the auditee and campus management.
-Also, a copy of the final report is posted on the audit website.
+The auditor issues the final report to the auditee and campus management, and posts it on the audit website if applicable.

-Generally, the auditor conducts a follow-up with the auditee to ensure the effective implementation of recommendations and corrective action plans and that expected results are achieved.
+Typically, the auditor follows up with the auditee to ensure recommendations and corrective actions are effectively implemented and results are achieved.

 Compliance

-This type of audit determines if the university and its affiliated entities comply with applicable laws, regulations, policies, and procedures.
-These include federal and state law, Trustee policies, Chancellor's Office directives, and university and auxiliary policies and procedures.
+This audit assesses whether the university and its affiliates comply with applicable laws, regulations, and policies, including federal and state laws, Trustee policies, Chancellor's Office directives, and university procedures.

 Consulting